Cacao: 5 Little Known Benefits of this Amazonian Superfood

 1. Brew Up A Hot (or Cold) Chocolate MIlk

 Add 1 Tbsp of raw cacao powder to a mug, pour in 1c of warmed plant-based milk, and add 1-2 tsp of natural organic unprocessed sweetener such as yacon syrup, agave syrup, coconut nectar, coconut sugar, or maple syrup.
-Or for a super easy version, try my Warming Hot Cacao Chocolate recipe.

 For a cold choccie milk, add 1 Tbsp of hot water to the raw cacao powder and sweetener first to dissolve, then add 1c of cold milk and a couple of ice cubes (or try this Chocolate Milk recipe).